daisy/math-a11y/docs/ms-math/recommended_word_365_settings.md

 ## Enable Math AutoCorrect Everywhere
-1. Press Alt + F to open File.
+1. Open a Word document on your Windows device, then press ALT + F to open the File menu.
-2. Press T for Options.
+2. Press T for Options then Press p  for Proofing.
-3. Arrow down to Proofing.
-4. Tab to AutoCorrect Options and press Enter.
+3. Tab to AutoCorrect Options and press Enter.
-5. Shift + tab to get to the Math AutoCorrect tab.
+5. Shift + tab several times and arrow over to get to the Math AutoCorrect tab.
 6. There are many options.
 The ones you want to check are:
 * Check - Use Math AutoCorrect rules outside of math regions.
 * Check -Replace text as you type.
 This makes typing math much faster and avoids hunting through menus.
 If this interferes with your screen reader, you can leave it unchecked.

-NOTE: You must press OK, which can be found at the end of the settings.
-You can also move to the main list of options and shift + tab to quickly reach the OK button.
-You must press the OK button when exiting the options to save them.
+Tab to OK to apply the settings.

 ##  Structural navigation for reading math in context

-1. Press Alt + F to open File.
+1. Open a Word document on your Windows device, then press ALT + F to open the File menu.
-2. Press T for Options.
+2. Press T for Options. then press "a" twice to advanced.
-3. Arrow down toAdvanced.
+3. Press tab into editing options.
-4. Tab into advanced and find Show document content:
+4. Tab Show document content:
 *uncheck - Show bookmarks
 * Uncheck - Show field codes instead of their values.
 (Field codes interfere with math reading)
-5. Under Editing options:
 * check - Use smart cut and paste
-These don’t change math itself, but they prevent Word from collapsing math into unreadable blobs.

-## Disable visual-only math features that confuse screen readers

-While in the Word options enter the Display:
-* uncheck- Show text wrapped within the document window *uncheck - Show animations in the document
-This reduces cursor jumps when a screen reader is tracking math expressions.
+Tab to OK to apply the settings.

-## Enable feedback with sound
+## Enable feedback with sound and more logical navigation
-While in the options enter accessibility:
+1. Open a Word document on your Windows device, then press ALT + F to open the File menu.
+2. Press T to open Options, and then press A for Accessibility options.

-* check  provide feedback with sound
+3. Tab to provide feedback with sound press the space bar to enable this.
-*select modern
+4select modern
 Most people prefer the modern sound scheme over the classic.
 You will be able to hear a sound when entering and exiting an equation.

-Note: Do not forget to press OK before you exit the options
+5. Press the Tab key until you get to the Use reading order for arrow key navigation check box, and then press Space to select it.
+This provides a better experience when arrowing up and down in a word document.
+6. Tab to the OK button, and then press Enter to apply the change.

 ## Equation editing options